cabbachew/flight-booker/README.md

 - [x]  Pass on num_tickets in a hidden field
 - [x]  [Remove duplicates from date dropdown]
 - [x]  [Troubleshoot dropdown conditionals]
-- [ ]  Create and migrate the Booking model
+- [x]  Create and migrate the Booking model
-- [ ]  Create and migrate the Passenger model
+- [x]  Create and migrate the Passenger model
-- [ ]  Set up associations between Bookings, Passengers, and Flights
+- [x]  Set up associations between Bookings, Passengers, and Flights
-- [ ]  Validate flight selection (may require defining both :model and :url)
+- [x]  Test associations with a sample passenger and booking
+- [x]  Require flight selection to proceed to new booking
 - [ ]  [Build forms using simple_form]